|

 One of the most common questions we are asked is

 whether a particular supplement is safe to use.
-The answer almost totally
+The answer mostly

 depends on the dosage.
 Is wine safe to drink?
-Yes, if you drink one ounce; Not if
+Yes, if you drink one or two ounces, but not if

 Q, How is one to tell which supplements to take?
 There